The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: The spectrum of two-particle operators at genus zero

 To understand the physics of the three-point decoupling, let us start again, this time from a simpler case, i.e.~$[020]$ even spin, $\mu=2$.
 Varying the twist we would find the following picture \be \!\!\!\!\!\!\!\!

 \!\!\!\!\!\!\!\!

-\end{minipage} \ee The red circle is pinning the two-particle operator which together with ${\cal K}_{m^*=1}$ is a singlet eigenvector of the SUGRA eigenvalue problem.
+\end{minipage} \ee The red circle is pinning the operator which together with ${\cal K}_{m^*=1}$ is a singlet eigenvector of the SUGRA eigenvalue problem.
 This operator has its own analytic trajectory and the arrow indicates that the three-point coupling goes analytically in twist, from right to left.
-The corresponding three-point coupling vector is studied in appendix \ref{singlet_eigenvectors}.
+Its three-point couplings are studied in appendix \ref{singlet_eigenvectors}.
 When we move from $\tau=8$ to $\tau=6$ the red colored operator takes the place of an $m^*=2$ operator, but already in SUGRA it is not the analytic continuation of the pair of degenerate operators, which therefore has to decouple.
-This is what happens in formulae\footnote{Explicit formulae for this case are given in appendix \ref{singlet_eigenvectors}}, and as it is the case in \eqref{example_rank_reduction_complicated}, when $i=1$ the three-point couplings vanish at the minimum twist.
-The example considered in \eqref{example_rank_reduction_complicated} is more complicated, since it comes with $\mu=3$ to begin with, but the fate of the pair at $m^*=2$ pair at the minimum twist is the same.\footnote{In \eqref{example_rank_reduction_complicated} the singlets two-particle operator have a clear pattern, but the operator in the middle at $\tau=8$ will come from the reduction of the $m^*=3$ operators.}
+Again, when $i=1$ the three-point couplings vanish at the minimum twist.\footnote{Explicit formulae for this case are given in appendix \ref{singlet_eigenvectors}}, The example in \eqref{example_rank_reduction_complicated} is more complicated, since it comes with $\mu=3$ to begin with, but the fate of the pair at $m^*=2$ pair at the minimum twist is the same.\footnote{In \eqref{example_rank_reduction_complicated} the operator in the middle at $\tau=8$ will come from the reduction of the $m^*=3$ operators.}

-The three-point decoupling is a stronger version of decoupling compared to that of the characteristic polynomial.
-In this sense the characteristic polynomial is quite smart and knows that one of the analytically continued operators will remain in the physical spectrum, and in fact returns its anomalous dimension.
+The three-point decoupling is thus stronger compared to the decoupling in the characteristic polynomial, which in this sense is quite smart because it retains information about all physical operators.

 \paragraph{$a+l=n-3$ odd.}~\\[-.2cm]

 The case $a+l=n-3,$ generalises in a simple way the previous case.
 We will focus mainly on the characteristic polynomial, which we can write as \be \mathcal{P}^*_{\vec{\tau},2}=(\tilde{\eta}+r^{} )^2+ (\tilde{\eta}+r )\gamma^{}_{2,1} + \gamma^{}_{2,0} \ee in terms of a new shift